 The portion of the embryonal axis above the level of attachment of scutellum is the epicotyl.
 Epicotyl has a shoot apex and a few leaf primordia enclosed in a hollow foliar structure, the coleoptile.
 Soak a few seeds in water (say of wheat, maize, peas, chickpeas, ground nut) overnight.
 Then split the seeds and observe the various parts of the embryo and the seed.

-Which of the following statements about the protective structures in monocotyledonous seeds are NOT correct?
+Which of the following statements about protective structures in monocot seeds are NOT correct?
 S1: The scutellum is the single cotyledon, which typically stores a large amount of food reserves.
 S2: The coleoptile is an undifferentiated sheath that protects the radicle and root cap.
 S3: The epicotyl, along with the shoot apex and leaf primordia, is enclosed within the coleoptile.
 S4: The coleorhiza protects the plumule during germination.
 S5: In maize, the primary site for nutrient absorption from the endosperm is the coleoptile.

 MedicNEET's Biology question bank is built from the same NCERT lines NTA picks repeatedly.
 Not random MCQs — questions crafted exactly like NTA crafts them.